nianliu/design-patterns/README.md

 ## Support Principles

-*S.O.L.I.D.
-Principles of Object Oriented Class Design*
+S.O.L.I.D.
+Principles of Object Oriented Class Design

-### Single-responsiblity principle
+### Single-responsibility principle
 A class should have one and only one reason to change, meaning that a class should have only one job.
-###
-O - Open-closed principle
+### Open-closed principle
-L - Liskov substitution principle
-I - Interface segregation principle
-D - Dependency Inversion Principle

-The Open Closed Principle (OCP) 1
 A module should be open for extension but closed for modification.

-The Liskov Substitution Principle (LSP)
+### Liskov substitution principle
 Subclasses should be substitutable for their base classes.

+### Interface segregation principle
+A client should never be forced to implement an interface that it doesn't use or clients shouldn't be forced to depend on methods they do not use.

-The Dependency Inversion Principle (DIP)
+### Dependency Inversion Principle
 Depend upon Abstractions.
 Do not depend upon concretions.

-The Release Reuse Equivalency Principle (REP)
-The granule of reuse is the granule of release.

-The Common Closure Principle (CCP)
-Classes that change together, belong together.

-The Common Reuse Principle (CRP)
-Classes that aren’t reused together should not be grouped together.

 ## References